Jonny Hill (rugby union): Racing 92

-International
+International career

-Hill represented the England under-20 team twice during the 2014 Six Nations Under 20s Championship and was selected for the 2014 IRB Junior World Championship however an ankle injury prevented his involvement.
+Hill represented the England under-20 team twice during the 2014 Six Nations Under 20s Championship.
+He was selected for the 2014 IRB Junior World Championship however an ankle injury prevented his involvement.

 Hill was selected in England's 34 man squad for their 2018 summer tour of South Africa and was an unused substitute in the third and final Test.
-On 31 October 2020 he made his England debut, pairing with Maro Itoje in the second row, in England's delayed final Six Nations match away to Italy, which England won to become the 2020 Six Nations champions.
-In December 2020 Hill came off the bench for England as they defeated France in extra-time to win the Autumn Nations Cup.
+On 31 October 2020 Hill made his England debut, pairing with Maro Itoje in the second row, in England's delayed final Six Nations match away to Italy, which England won to become the 2020 Six Nations champions.
+In December 2020 Hill came off the bench for England as they defeated France after extra-time to win the Autumn Nations Cup.
 He scored his first International try against Italy during the 2021 Six Nations Championship.

 In May 2021 coach Warren Gatland included Hill in his squad for the 2021 British & Irish Lions tour to South Africa.
 He did not participate in any of the Test series but did score a try in a tour match against the Stormers.

-In a match against the Wallabies on 2nd July 2022, Hill was given a Yellow Card for pulling the hair of his opponent lock Darcy Swain.
-He was lucky to escape further sanctions by the citing committee despite hair pulling being illegal according to the World Rugby rule book, with one commentator remarking that he "better keep his suit fresh", implying a likely judicial hearing.
+In the opening match of their 2022 tour of Australia, Hill was given a Yellow Card for pulling the hair of opponent lock Darcy Swain.
 The Wallabies went on to win the match, scoring multiple tries and gaining the lead while Hill was serving his Yellow Card.
 He was labelled an "English villain" in the Australian press as a result of the incident.
+Hill retained his starting place for the next test which saw England level the contest.
+He played every minute of their last game of the tour as England defeated Australia at Sydney Cricket Ground to win the series.

+During the 2022 Autumn internationals, Hill started in a draw with New Zealand.
+He also played in their next fixture as they were defeated by South Africa which was coach Eddie Jones last game in charge.
+The following year saw Hill included in a training camp by new coach Steve Borthwick preparing for the 2023 Rugby World Cup.
+Hill played in a warm-up defeat against Wales which ultimately proved to be his last appearance for England as he was not selected for the tournament.